datarhei/gosrt/README.md

 In the `contrib/server` directory you'll find a complete example of a SRT server.
 For your convenience this modules provides the `Server` type which is a light framework for creating your own SRT server.
 The example server is based on this type.

+## PUBLISH / SUBSCRIBE

+The `Accept` function from the `Listener` expects a function that handles the connection requests.
+It can return 3 different values: `srt.PUBLISH`, `srt.SUBSCRIBE`, and `srt.REJECT`. `srt.PUBLISH` means that the server expects the caller to send data, whereas `srt.SUBSCRIBE` means that the server will send data to the caller.
+This is opiniated towards a streaming server, however in your implementation of a listener you are free to handle connections requests to your liking.

 # Contributed client